KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

 ![](poison_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

+**Insights**

-Figure 1 of the above visualisation plots of coordinate of each observation (row) onto the factor map constructed by dimension 1 and 2.
+-   Figure 1 of the above visualisation plots of coordinate of each observation (row) onto the factor map constructed by dimension 1 and 2.
 The lines are just lines connecting between each identity (row’s name) that placed too far away from its point.

-Figure 2 starts incorporating the important information we have in the dataset, which is the variable “sick”, which indicates whether a row is sick or no sick.
-We can clearly see that two clusters have been formed.
-It is the typical nature of PC methods, similar observations (rows) will be grouped together, and negative correlated observations will be positioned on opposite side of the plot origin, just like sick_y versus sick_n.
+-   Figure 2 starts incorporating the important information we have in the dataset, which is the variable “sick”, which indicates whether a row belong to sick respondents or not.
+We can clearly see that two clusters have been formed, it is the typical nature of PC methods that similar observations (rows) will be grouped together, and negatively correlated observations will be positioned on opposite side of the plot origin, just like sick_y versus sick_n.
 Important to note that the distance between each point and the origin measure the quality of the observation points to be represented by both dimensions on the factor map.

-Figure 3 adds the cluster ellipse to group the observations point, which is just a visual add.
+-   Figure 3 adds the cluster ellipse to group the observations point, which is just a visual aid.
 However, cos2 and contribution statistics are added.
 It has been discussed that points that further away from origin points are better represented by dimensions, the statistics that measures this magnitude is called cosine squared (cos2).
 In the graph, the larger the size of a point meaning the point is better represented and therefore we should emphasis these points when discussing the results.
-The further the points from the origin, the larger the size of the point.
-Finally contribution statistics is being added using “alpha” which is a function to use transparency of the point the emphases important points to be discusses.
-Points that close to the origin are towards transparent compared to points that located further away from the origin.
+The further the points from the origin, the larger the size of the point, the higher the cos2 statistics, and the better the point is to be represented on the factor map.
+Finally “contribution” statistics is being added using “alpha” which is a function to use transparency to emphasis important points to be discussed.
+Points that close to the origin are more transparent compared to points that located further away from the origin.

+Next, I will use biplot to combine both variable and individual graphs to further the discussion.

 ### 5.5 Biplot

-Biplot is used to combine both graphs of individual and variable analysis, to overlay them together to find trend.
-It is generally recommended to use biplot only when low number of variables and points, otherwise the biplot might be too crowded and the true trends might be hard to tell.
+Biplot is used to combine both graphs of individual and variable analysis, to overlay them together to find internal trend.
+It is generally recommended to use biplot only when low number of variables and individual points (observations), otherwise the biplot might be too crowded and the true trends might be hard to tell.

 ``` r
 # 1 Variable plot